x64dbg/docs/commands/breakpoints-conditional/ResetBreakpointHitCount.md

 # ResetBreakpointHitCount

-Resets the hit counter of the breakpoint.
+Resets the hit counter of a breakpoint.

 ## arguments

-[arg1]: The address of an existing software breakpoint.
+arg1: The address of the breakpoint.

-[arg2]: The new hit count.
+\[arg2\]: The new hit count (zero when not specified).

 ## result

 This command does not set any result variables.